netarrow/AngularExercise/README.md

 # AngularExercise

-Just some Example to train and show how to use asp.net Core and Angular
+Just some Example to train students and show how to use asp.net Core and Angular